Caracas: Tourism

-In 2013, the World Economic Forum evaluated countries in terms of how successful they were in advertizing campaigns to attract foreign visitors.
+In 2013, the World Economic Forum evaluated countries in terms of how successful they were in advertising campaigns to attract foreign visitors.
 Out of the 140 countries evaluated, Venezuela came last.
 A major factor that has contributed to the lack of foreign visitors has been poor transport for tourists.
 Venezuela has limited railway systems and airlines.
 High crime rates and the negative attitude of the Venezuelan population towards tourism also contributed to the poor evaluation.

 In an attempt to attract more foreign visitors, the Venezuelan Ministry of Tourism invested in multiple hotel infrastructures.
 The largest hotel investment has been in the Hotel Alba Caracas.
 The cost for the general maintenance of the north and south towers of the hotel is approximately 231.5 million Venezuelan bolivars.
 Although the Venezuelan Ministry of Tourism has taken the initiative to recognize the importance of the tourism industry, the Venezuelan government has not placed the tourism industry as an economic priority.
 In 2013, the budget for the Ministry of Tourism was only 173.8 million bolivars, while the Ministry of the Youth received approximately 724.6 million bolivars.
 The tourism industry in Venezuela contributes approximately 3.8 percent of the country GDP.
 The World Economic Forum predicts Venezuela's GDP to rise to 4.2 percent by 2022.